 Run the following command to backup your database (switching out “site.url” for your domain name:

 gp wp site.url db export /var/www/site.url/htdocs/name_of_backup.sql --all-tablespaces --add-drop-table

 gp wp gridpane.com db export /var/www/gridpane.com/htdocs/dbaug2020.sql --all-tablespaces --add-drop-table

-NOTE 1: Full path to the .sql file should be entered even if the command is being run from the directory (say htdocs) in which the sql file is present.
+NOTE 1: Full path to the .sql file should be entered even if the command is being run from the directory (say htdocs) where the SQL file is present.

-NOTE 2: If the above gives you a permissions error your website may require you to add additional privileges.
-This will look something like:
+NOTE 2: If the above gives you a permissions error, your website may require you to add additional privileges.
+This will look something like this:

 mysqldump: Error: Access denied; you need (at least one of) the SUPER or SET_USER_ID privilege(s) for this operation